 Q. What types of historic buildings do you think you would find in a maritime village that you wouldn’t find in a mill village or farming town?

-A. Lighthouses, beaches, docks, wharves, fish packing plants, fishing boats, sea captain’s homes, and customs houses.
+A. Lighthouses, boat houses, docks, wharves, fish packing plants, fishing boats, sea captain’s homes, and customs houses.

 Q. What would it be like to work as fisherman on a fishing boat?
 What are the pluses and the minuses of being a fisherman?